theeyeofcthulhu/shime/README.md

 - [ncurses](https://invisible-island.net/ncurses/ncurses.html) - for drawing to the terminal
 - [sdl2](https://www.libsdl.org/download-2.0.php) - for playing a short sound when a timer finishes
+- (Optional)[libnotify](https://gitlab.gnome.org/GNOME/libnotify) - for giving notifications when a timer finishes

 ## Quick Description